Cincinnati Strangler: Murders

 The perpetrator chose as victims women between the ages of 31 and 81 living in Cincinnati's various housing complexes, which were inhabited by poor residents of the city.
 In five of the seven murders, the victims were sexually assaulted.
 The first victim was 56-year-old Emogene Harrington, who was strangled to death on December 2, 1965.
-Four months later, on April 4, 1966, the 58-year-old Lois Dant was found strangled, raped and beaten in her ground floor apartment.
-She was talking to a friend on the phone and hung up when there was a knock on the door, which, according to the investigators, had been done by her killer.
-On June 10th, the Strangler attacked the 56-year-old Matilda Jeannette Messer in one of the city's parks and beat, raped, and strangled her.
+Four months later, on April 4, 1966, 58-year-old Lois Dant was found strangled, raped and beaten in her ground floor apartment.
+She was talking to a friend on the phone and hung up when there was a knock on the door, which, according to the investigators, was her killer.
+On June 10, the Strangler attacked 56-year-old Matilda Jeannette Messer in one of the city's parks and beat, raped, and strangled her.
 After killing her, the criminal tied Messer's dog to a tree in the immediate vicinity of the body.
-The next victim of the serial killer was the 31-year-old Barbara Bowman, who was attacked on August 14.
-She had been to a bar that day, and then called a taxi to drive her home.
+The next victim of the serial killer was 31-year-old Barbara Bowman, who was attacked on August 14.
+She had been to a bar that day and then called a taxi to drive her home.
 After the car arrived, Bowman got in.
 The driver was described as a young black man.
-Less than two blocks from her apartment, she was attacked by the cabbie, and stabbed in the throat seven times.
+Less than two blocks from her apartment, she was attacked by the cabbie and stabbed in the throat seven times.
 She died shortly after the police arrived, but witnesses managed to describe the criminal and even write down his license plate.
 However, her age and the fact that the culprit had used a knife caused Bowman to be initially temporarily dropped from the list of victims.
-During the investigation, it was established that the perpetrator was travelling in a taxi belonging to the Yellow Cab Company, number 186, which had been reported stolen to the police a few hours before Bowman's murder.
+During the investigation, it was established that the perpetrator was traveling in taxi number 186 belonging to the Yellow Cab Company, which had been reported stolen to the police a few hours before Bowman's murder.
 At 31, she was the youngest of the killer's victims.
-On October 11, the newly dubbed "Cincinnati Strangler" killed the 51-year-old Alice Hochhausen.
-Nine days later, on October 20, the 61-year-old Rose Winstsel was found beaten and strangled in her apartment.
-On December 9, the criminal attacked the 81-year-old Lula Kerrick in the elevator of her downtown apartment building during which he beat and strangled her with one of her own stockings.
+On October 11, the newly dubbed "Cincinnati Strangler" killed 51-year-old Alice Hochhausler.
+Nine days later, on October 20, 61-year-old Rose Winstsel was found beaten and strangled in her apartment.
+On December 9, the criminal attacked 81-year-old Lula Kerrick in the elevator of her downtown apartment building; he beat and strangled her with one of her own stockings.